Call for Abstracts

 Great news for you!
-Here, at the FIRMST-2020, you are welcome to present your scientific work in of ANY type and topic, in the sphere of Biomedical Sciences.
+Here, at the FIRMST-2020, you are welcome to present your scientific work of ANY type and on ANY topic concerning the Biomedical Sciences.

 We require abstracts to be written in ENGLISH.
 The word limit is 350 words (not including the heading, author information, and references).
 Note that the design of the “Materials and methods” section varies depending on the type of the research done.

-A good abstract should provide answers to four conceptual questions:
+A good abstract should provide answers to four questions: